avalanche-foundation/ACPs/ACPs/226-dynamic-minimum-block-times/README.md

 The `minimumBlockDelayExcess` field will be represented in block headers as a `uint64`.

-The value of `minimumBlockDelayExcess` can be updated in each block, similar to the target excess field introduced in ACP-176.
+The value of `minimumBlockDelayExcess` can be updated in each block, similar to the gas target excess field introduced in ACP-176.
 The mechanism is specified below.

 ### Dynamic `minimumBlockDelay` mechanism